MerihanAlhafnawi/mosaix/README.md

 ## How do Tiles communicate?

 Since MOSAIX was built to be a decentralised system, I've created a WiFi ad-hoc network to run among the robots so we can avoid any central points of failure (for example, by avoiding using a router).
 This type of network acts as a plug-and-play feature, where as soon as any of the Raspberry Pis are turned on, the network becomes live (no need to do any extra steps).
 This means that the swarm can operate and communicate independent of location or internet access.
 Also, you can connect your laptop/phone to the network to coommunicate with the robots (add a password if you're worried about malicious activity).
 The network has been quite reliable so far, and I tested it with 65+ robots with no issues.
 I also have a centralised network for when I want to update the code running on the robots.
-I can easily switch between those 2 networks (please note I am running the 64-bit Bullseye OS).
+I can easily switch between those 2 networks (please note I am running the Debian 64-bit Bullseye Operating System).

 First, I set up the ad-hoc network by editing the network interfaces which is found in /etc/network/interfaces.
 The following snippet is an example of the ad-hoc network settings added to get the network up and running on the Raspberry Pi.